Transition to Further Education (T2FE)

 Is there more information available online?

 You can use the above QR code to connect directly to the course details.

-Apply for College Certificate in Further Education (CCFE)
+Apply for Transition to Further Education (T2FE)

 We are delighted that you are thinking about studying at West Highland College UHI.
 West Highland College operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity status, race, religion and/or belief, sex, sexual orientation or socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.